GoogleCloudPlatform/DataflowTemplates/v2/googlecloud-to-googlecloud/README_Spanner_Change_Streams_to_BigQuery.md

 ## Parameters

-### Required Parameters
+### Required parameters

-* **spannerInstanceId** (Spanner instance ID): The Spanner instance to read change streams from.
+* **spannerInstanceId** : The Spanner instance to read change streams from.
-* **spannerDatabase** (Spanner database): The Spanner database to read change streams from.
+* **spannerDatabase** : The Spanner database to read change streams from.
-* **spannerMetadataInstanceId** (Spanner metadata instance ID): The Spanner instance to use for the change streams connector metadata table.
+* **spannerMetadataInstanceId** : The Spanner instance to use for the change streams connector metadata table.
-* **spannerMetadataDatabase** (Spanner metadata database): The Spanner database to use for the change streams connector metadata table.
+* **spannerMetadataDatabase** : The Spanner database to use for the change streams connector metadata table.
 For change streams tracking all tables in a database, we recommend putting the metadata table in a separate database.
-* **spannerChangeStreamName** (Spanner change stream): The name of the Spanner change stream to read from.
+* **spannerChangeStreamName** : The name of the Spanner change stream to read from.
-* **bigQueryDataset** (BigQuery dataset): The BigQuery dataset for change streams output.
+* **bigQueryDataset** : The BigQuery dataset for change streams output.
 Both the dataSetName and the full dataSetId (i.e. bigQueryProjectId.dataSetName) are acceptable.

-### Optional Parameters
+### Optional parameters

-* **spannerProjectId** (Spanner Project ID): Project to read change streams from.
+* **spannerProjectId** : Project to read change streams from.
 The default for this parameter is the project where the Dataflow pipeline is running.
-* **spannerDatabaseRole** (Spanner database role): Database role user assumes while reading from the change stream.
+* **spannerDatabaseRole** : Database role user assumes while reading from the change stream.
 The database role should have required privileges to read from change stream.
 If a database role is not specified, the user should have required IAM permissions to read from the database.
-* **spannerMetadataTableName** (Cloud Spanner metadata table name): The Cloud Spanner change streams connector metadata table name to use.
+* **spannerMetadataTableName** : The Cloud Spanner change streams connector metadata table name to use.
 If not provided, a Cloud Spanner change streams connector metadata table will automatically be created during the pipeline flow.
 This parameter must be provided when updating an existing pipeline and should not be provided otherwise.
-* **rpcPriority** (Priority for Spanner RPC invocations): The request priority for Cloud Spanner calls.
+* **rpcPriority** : The request priority for Cloud Spanner calls.
 The value must be one of: [HIGH,MEDIUM,LOW].
 Defaults to: HIGH.
-* **spannerHost** (Cloud Spanner Endpoint to call): The Cloud Spanner endpoint to call in the template.
+* **spannerHost** : The Cloud Spanner endpoint to call in the template.
 Only used for testing.
 (Example: https://batch-spanner.googleapis.com).
-* **startTimestamp** (The timestamp to read change streams from): The starting DateTime, inclusive, to use for reading change streams (https://tools.ietf.org/html/rfc3339).
+* **startTimestamp** : The starting DateTime, inclusive, to use for reading change streams (https://tools.ietf.org/html/rfc3339).
 For example, 2022-05-05T07:59:59Z.
 Defaults to the timestamp when the pipeline starts.
-* **endTimestamp** (The timestamp to read change streams to): The ending DateTime, inclusive, to use for reading change streams (https://tools.ietf.org/html/rfc3339).
+* **endTimestamp** : The ending DateTime, inclusive, to use for reading change streams (https://tools.ietf.org/html/rfc3339).
 Ex-2022-05-05T07:59:59Z.
 Defaults to an infinite time in the future.
-* **bigQueryProjectId** (BigQuery project ID): The BigQuery Project.
+* **bigQueryProjectId** : The BigQuery Project.
 Default is the project for the Dataflow job.
-* **bigQueryChangelogTableNameTemplate** (BigQuery table name Template): The Template for the BigQuery table name that contains the change log.
+* **bigQueryChangelogTableNameTemplate** : The Template for the BigQuery table name that contains the change log.
 Defaults to: {_metadata_spanner_table_name}_changelog.
-* **deadLetterQueueDirectory** (Dead letter queue directory): The file path to store any unprocessed records with the reason they failed to be processed.
+* **deadLetterQueueDirectory** : The file path to store any unprocessed records with the reason they failed to be processed.
 Default is a directory under the Dataflow job's temp location.
 The default value is enough under most conditions.
-* **dlqRetryMinutes** (Dead letter queue retry minutes): The number of minutes between dead letter queue retries.
+* **dlqRetryMinutes** : The number of minutes between dead letter queue retries.
 Defaults to 10.
-* **ignoreFields** (Fields to be ignored): Comma separated list of fields to be ignored, these could be fields of tracked tables, or metadata fields which are _metadata_spanner_mod_type, _metadata_spanner_table_name, _metadata_spanner_commit_timestamp, _metadata_spanner_server_transaction_id, _metadata_spanner_record_sequence, _metadata_spanner_is_last_record_in_transaction_in_partition, _metadata_spanner_number_of_records_in_transaction, _metadata_spanner_number_of_partitions_in_transaction, _metadata_big_query_commit_timestamp.
+* **ignoreFields** : Comma separated list of fields to be ignored, these could be fields of tracked tables, or metadata fields which are _metadata_spanner_mod_type, _metadata_spanner_table_name, _metadata_spanner_commit_timestamp, _metadata_spanner_server_transaction_id, _metadata_spanner_record_sequence, _metadata_spanner_is_last_record_in_transaction_in_partition, _metadata_spanner_number_of_records_in_transaction, _metadata_spanner_number_of_partitions_in_transaction, _metadata_big_query_commit_timestamp.
 Defaults to empty.
-* **disableDlqRetries** (Whether or not to disable retries for the DLQ): Whether or not to disable retries for the DLQ.
+* **disableDlqRetries** : Whether or not to disable retries for the DLQ.
 Defaults to: false.
-* **useStorageWriteApi** (Use BigQuery Storage Write API): If true, the pipeline uses the Storage Write API when writing the data to BigQuery (see https://cloud.google.com/blog/products/data-analytics/streaming-data-into-bigquery-using-storage-write-api).
+* **useStorageWriteApi** : If true, the pipeline uses the Storage Write API when writing the data to BigQuery (see https://cloud.google.com/blog/products/data-analytics/streaming-data-into-bigquery-using-storage-write-api).
 The default value is false.
 When using Storage Write API in exactly-once mode, you must set the following parameters: "Number of streams for BigQuery Storage Write API" and "Triggering frequency in seconds for BigQuery Storage Write API".
 If you enable Dataflow at-least-once mode or set the useStorageWriteApiAtLeastOnce parameter to true, then you don't need to set the number of streams or the triggering frequency.
-* **useStorageWriteApiAtLeastOnce** (Use at at-least-once semantics in BigQuery Storage Write API): This parameter takes effect only if "Use BigQuery Storage Write API" is enabled.
+* **useStorageWriteApiAtLeastOnce** : This parameter takes effect only if "Use BigQuery Storage Write API" is enabled.
 If enabled the at-least-once semantics will be used for Storage Write API, otherwise exactly-once semantics will be used.
 Defaults to: false.
-* **numStorageWriteApiStreams** (Number of streams for BigQuery Storage Write API): Number of streams defines the parallelism of the BigQueryIO’s Write transform and roughly corresponds to the number of Storage Write API’s streams which will be used by the pipeline.
+* **numStorageWriteApiStreams** : Number of streams defines the parallelism of the BigQueryIO’s Write transform and roughly corresponds to the number of Storage Write API’s streams which will be used by the pipeline.
 See https://cloud.google.com/blog/products/data-analytics/streaming-data-into-bigquery-using-storage-write-api for the recommended values.
 Defaults to: 0.
-* **storageWriteApiTriggeringFrequencySec** (Triggering frequency in seconds for BigQuery Storage Write API): Triggering frequency will determine how soon the data will be visible for querying in BigQuery.
+* **storageWriteApiTriggeringFrequencySec** : Triggering frequency will determine how soon the data will be visible for querying in BigQuery.
 See https://cloud.google.com/blog/products/data-analytics/streaming-data-into-bigquery-using-storage-write-api for the recommended values.